 Reason Why Poorly Absorbed Short-Chain Carbohydrates Are Restricted in FGID

 Lactose: lactose is digested by the enzyme lactase.
 The secretion of which decreases along with the increase in the age of a child and therefore in adult people lactose is mal-digested or mal-absorbed causing different intestinal discomfort.
-This is called as lactose intolerance.
-Some people can digest and absorb lactose and they are called as lactose tolerance.
+This is called lactose intolerance.
+Some people can digest and absorb lactose and they are called lactose tolerance.

 Fructose: patients with FGID are also found to intolerance with fructose.
 They are unable to digest and absorb the fructose completely and can show different intestinal discomfort including diarrhea.

 Thus, based on the concept the short-chain carbohydrates induce the same effect in the intestine when ingested and their effects are additive.
-Therefore, all class of poorly absorbed short-chain carbohydrates are grouped as FODMAPs and are restricted in the foods.
+Therefore, all classes of poorly absorbed short-chain carbohydrates are grouped as FODMAPs and are restricted in the foods.

 Altering The carbohydrate Intake May Lead to Prevent Getting This Problem

-The accumulation of FODMAPs in gastrointestinal tract triggers the gastrointestinal syndrome.
+The accumulation of FODMAPs in the gastrointestinal tract triggers gastrointestinal syndrome.
 Altering carbohydrate intake can be used as a treatment for functional gastrointestinal disorders.
 Carbohydrates are the major target of dietary modifications for functional gut symptoms.
 It is found that patients with irritable bowel syndrome (IBS) are taking a large content of wheat and other grains show symptoms.